nohat/dimming/docs/technical-strategy/nonlinear_dimming.md

 ### How to Implement and Leverage These

-The core idea is to perform the curve transformation in the software layer (either in ESPHome or Home Assistant Core's simulation) before sending the final, raw brightness value to the device.
+The core idea is to perform the curve transformation in the software layer (either in ESPHome or Home Assistant Core's native implementation) before sending the final, raw brightness value to the device.

 1. **Adopt DALI Logarithmic Curve as the Default "Perceptual" Curve:**